oliverhuckfeldt/mocksserver-ws-plugin/README.md

 }
 ```

-If you want to access the collector elsewhere in the program, for example in a middleware, you can do so via the ``instance`` property of the plugin class.
-The instance exposes the handlerCollector property.
-This code snippet shows how to send a POST-Message received by a middleware to a WebSocket handler registered at the route ``/foo``:
+If you want to access the collector elsewhere in the program, for example in a middleware variant, you can do so via the ``instance`` property of the plugin class.
+The instance exposes the collector property named as ``handlerCollector``.
+The following code snippet shows how to send a POST-Message received by a middleware variant to a WebSocket handler connected at the route ``/foo``:

 ```javascript
 // mocks/routes/<route-name>.js